codemagic-ci-cd/codemagic-docs/content/yaml-quick-start/building-a-flutter-app.md

 {{<notebox>}}
 For documentation on building Flutter projects using the workflow editor, please refer to [**Building Flutter apps via the workflow editor**](../flutter-configuration/flutter-projects).
 {{</notebox>}}

-## Exporting configuration from the Flutter workflow editor

-You can get started with YAML easily if you have an existing project set up in Codemagic UI.

-1. Navigate to your app workflow settings.
-2. In the **Configuration as code** section on the right sidebar, click **Download configuration**.

-{{<notebox>}}
-The YAML feature currently has the following **limitations**:

-* Exporting configuration from the workflow editor is supported for Flutter-based Android, iOS and web apps.
-* The exported configuration is not identical to the settings in the workflow editor and lacks the configuration for some features, such as **Stop build if tests fail** and publishing to Codemagic Static Pages.
-{{</notebox>}}

 ## Building with YAML